< Chef Lua

 “When you control your breathing, you control your mind.”

 Bob froze and darted his eyes in my direction.
-Before he could even get his beer down from his lips, he said,

-“What is she talking about, Rico?”
+“What the heck is she talking about, Rico?
+I'm breathing just fine.”

 He was staring at me in obvious bewilderment.